ceri-num/git/tutos/tips.md

 - Change it immediatly if it happens
 {% endhint %}

-## .git directory of private repositories
+## Sensite infos in private git repositories

 Using a private git repository is not enough to ensure security.
-You should not make the `.git` folder publicly accessible for example in the `DOCUMENT_ROOT` of a Web server.
+You should ensure that the `.git` folder is not publicly accessible.
+For example, cloning a git repository directly in the `DOCUMENT_ROOT` of a Web server to deploy a web app may make the `.git` folder public accessible.

+## Using a GUI

+Some actions are not possible using the git CLI